Incident Response Management: Key Elements and Best Practices

 Incident Response Plan

-Incident response planning should specify in detail how your team should perform the following incident response stages, who is responsible for what, and what documentation and notifications are necessary:
+An incident response plan should specify in detail how your team should perform the following incident response stages, who is responsible for what, and what documentation and notifications are necessary:

 Incident response teams typically include the following roles.
 Each role should be clearly informed of their responsibilities in the event of a security incident: